ianuralamb/ZK-SNARK-Designer/Folder/README.md

 It is `pragma circom 2.0.0` language, which is a declarative language used for describing and implementing arithmetic circuits.
 This language is used in the context of zero-knowledge proofs and cryptographic applications to specify circuits and their logic.

+## Project Rubric
+To successfully complete the Final Challenge, your project should:

+Write a correct circuit.circom implementation

+Compile the circuit to generate circuit intermediaries

+Generate a proof using inputs A=0 B=1

+Deploy a solidity verifier to Sepolia or Mumbai Testnet

+Call the verifyProof() method on the verifier contract and assert output is true

 ## Description
 It defines a simple circuit named `Circom`, which consists of three basic logic gates: AND, NOT, and OR.
 The circuit takes two input signals, `a` and `b`, and produces a single output signal, `Q`.
 #### Signal declaration